sebadob/hiqlite/README.md

 - fully authenticated networking
 - self-healing - features `auto-heal` and `auto-heal-logs`
 - automatic database migrations
+- optional TLS everywhere for a zero-trust philosophy
 - strongly consistent, replicated `execute` queries
     - on a leader node, the client will not even bother with using networking
     - on a non-leader node, it will automatically switch over to a network connection so the request